sreeramkongeseri/PJMSWK/index.md

 <h5> Please note that the below information pertains to two courses that I teach for social work students - SWK602 and SWK212 </h5>

-<h4>Course Objective</h4>
-This is an entry-level course on the key concepts of project management.
-Students will gain knowledge to assess needs, formulate and coordinate projects and programs required for the success of an organization.
-Course covers a board, fundamental set of topics.
-PJM course will include a variety of pedagogical methods and academic exercises that will help simulate real-world challenges, thereby enhancing learning dividends for the students. <br><br>

-<strong>SWK 212 - At the end of the course, students should be able to formulate project proposal and design a basic project budget.</strong>

-<strong>SWK 602 - At the end of the course, students should be able to formulate project proposal, design project budget, create work breakdown structure, identify and manage risks.</strong>
 <h4>Teaching Philosophy & Approach</h4>
 Learning Attitude - Attitude is one of the fundamental determinants of learning outcome.
 The more positive, the better.
 <a href="https://files.eric.ed.gov/fulltext/EJ1227617.pdf" rel="nofollow">https://files.eric.ed.gov/fulltext/EJ1227617.pdf</a><br><br>